 This experience was included in our overland camping tour

 3. Spend a night between the giants of the wild

 With the highest elephant population in Africa, this is something you need to add on your bucket list.
 At Elephants Sands, where the slogan is “where elephants rule”, you can get up super close and personal with these amazing creatures.
 Spending a night here is either possible in one of the stilted tents or you can choose to camp in your own tent.
-The campsite is not fenced so the elephants come whenever they like.
-With the swimming pool in front of the waterhole, this is something different than a typical safari.
+This campsite in Botswana is not fenced, so the elephants come whenever they like and with the swimming pool in front of the waterhole, this is something different than a typical safari.

 Staying at Elephant Sands was one of our favorite accommodations in Africa.
 We highly recommend staying here at least 1 night.

 4. Go on a safari in Chobe National Park

 Chobe National Park, or let’s say “Land of the Giants”, is one of the most popular game reserves in Botswana and one of the best parks in Africa for elephant herds.
 The months of July, August, September, and October are the best months to go on a safari in Botswana and peak season to watch the herds.
 However, the Chobe River area which forms the northern boundary of the park has an outstanding population of resident wildlife making game viewing possible at any time of the year.

 Safari’s cost around $30-$50 per person

-A 4-hour safari adventure from anywhere in Kasane here
+A safari in Botswana from anywhere in Kasane

 5. See the Okavango Delta from the sky

 For the ultimate scenic experience and seeing the Okavango Delta from a bird’s eye view, this is it!
 An experience that gives you the opportunity to see all the incredible wildlife in a way that would never be possible from the ground.
 It’s the only way to see how majestic the whole area really is.
-During this unique experience in Botswana were able to see so many animals, buffalos, hippos, herds of elephants wandering through the delta.
+During this unique experience in Botswana were able to see so many animals, buffalos, hippos, herds of elephants wandering through the Okavango Delta.
 Super cool!

 6. Chase the sunset on the Chobe River in Botswana